About Me

 Noli and Fili: Musings at the Original Manuscripts

-My admiration for Rizal began in elementary school, when I was about nine or eleven years old.
-It was at that age that I first finished reading a book from cover to cover—a biography of Jose Rizal at my aunt’s house.
-I was fascinated by his story The Monkey and the Turtle, whose original version I also encountered here, just a few steps from the original Noli.
-I also remember his story about his lost slippers and the tale of the moth and the lamp.
-From then on, my desire to understand Rizal began.
+My admiration for Rizal started when I was in elementary and I was about nine or eleven years old.
+It was at this age that I first finished reading a book, cover to cover.
+That was the biography of Jose Rizal at my aunt’s house.
+I got fascinated by his story of The Monkey and The Turtle, which I also came across the original version of Rizal, just a few steps from the original Noli.
+I cannot forget his story about his lost slippers and the tale about the moth and the lamp.
+It was then that my yearning to know and understand Rizal started.
+Even now, I still do not know everything about Rizal, though I have already visited his houses in Calamba and Dapitan, his trial chamber and cell at Fort Santiago, and his execution site at Rizal Park and read some of his writings.

 No comments: